-While it is helpful to discuss assertiveness in general, tools and techniques must work in the real world.
+While it is helpful to discuss assertiveness in general, tools and assertiveness training techniques must work in the real world.

-Use the following techniques to discuss how to handle typical situations that we face and identify how to be more assertive.
+Use the following tips to discuss how to handle typical situations that we face and identify how to be more assertive.

-8 Techniques to learn how to say ‘no’
+8 Ways to learn how to say ‘no’

-Saying ‘no’ is never easy, but there are techniques that can help.
+Saying ‘no’ is never easy, but there are assertiveness training techniques that can help.

-The following tips and techniques help to put the ‘no’ out there and make the other person believe they will not be able to change your mind (modified from Williams, 2020):
+The following tips help to put the ‘no’ out there and make the other person believe they will not be able to change your mind (modified from Williams, 2020):

 - Give yourself permission.